kaltura/kaltura-player-js/docs/getting-started.md

 </html>
 ```
 That's all!<br>
-You have an embeded player in your website!
+You have an embedded player in your website!

 ## Config the Player <a name="config"></a>
 For all player options see [Player Configuration](./configuration.md).